 1. Energy allocation.

-If you only have to train one body part in a session, you can put 100% energy into that muscle.
-If you have to train all your major muscle groups in one session, that is extremely energy-draining.
+If you only have to train one body major part in a session, you can put 100% physical energy into that muscle.
+If you have to train all your major muscle groups in one session, that is energy-draining.
 Whatever is done last in the workout will always suffer compared to what is done first.
 This is a particularly important consideration for “priority training” when one body part is lagging in comparison to others.

 2. Mental concentration.

 Many bodybuilders say that beyond physical energy allocation, they can mentally focus better with only one or two body parts to train per session.
-The mind to muscle connection is important in physique training.
+The mind to muscle connection is extremely important in physique training.

 3. Time to do more volume.